Raphiiko/OyasumiVR/README.md

 The main highlights:

-- :battery: Turning off trackers and/or controllers with a single click.
+- :battery: Turning off all trackers and/or controllers with a single click.
 - :battery: Battery automations: Automatically turn off trackers and/or controllers:
   - When their battery percentage falls below a threshold.
   - At a specific time during the night.
   - When both controllers are turned off.
   - When they are put on the charger.
 - Multi language support
--

 More sleeping related functionality is still planned.